 WHAT WE RAISE AND WHAT WE GROW

-At Fogline, we use to raise a mix of Tamworth, Old Spot and Berkshire hogs ourselves.
-Currently, due to land access issues, we have partnered with Your Family Farm in Panoche Valley, for our market hogs.
-They raise the same mix we once did.
+At Fogline, we raise a mix of Mule Foot and Old Foot Gloucestershire heritage hogs.
+Currently, due to land access issues, we have partnered with Your Family Farm in Panoche Valley, to bring a steady supply of market hogs to our farmers markets.
+YFF raises a mix of Berkshire, Tamworth, and Old Spot heritage hogs.
 Their operation is all outdoors and on pasture, and the hogs are fed a non-gmo diet.
 The heritage breed cross offspring grow fast and strong and have outstanding flavor.

 We raise Cornish Cross broilers on pasture and these birds are the main engine of our fertility program.
 Our meat birds are raised in low density chicken tractors and moved to fresh ground every day.
 These birds are famous in our community for their freshness and flavor profile.

 In 2016, Fogline Farm leased 10 acres from Rodoni Farms.
 This beautiful ranch, with sprawling views of the pacific ocean and the golden hills that form the central coast, is just 3 miles North of Santa Cruz.
 At the Rodoni Ranch, Fogline Farm is able to give their certified organic, pasture-raised broilers more pasture to move around on, and a more moderate coastal climate.

 In 2017, Fogline Farm leased 20 acres from Pie Ranch at Ano Nuevo State Park.
 This large, sprawling, flat pasture, gives Fogline even more opportunity to grow.